-- (a) If individual septic tanks and drain fields can be supported by the available soils and is the chosen methodology to serve the development, all proposed lots must be able to provide primary and secondary drain field sites, and must meet a minimum lot size requirement as outlined herein. - (b) If individual septic tanks which utilize communal drain fields is the chosen methodology to serve the development, then the location(s) for communal drain fields shall be identified within the area(s) deemed the most suitable on the site for supporting septic utilities according to the soils analysis.
-All such areas shall be clearly denoted on provided plan sets.
+- (a) If individual septic tanks and drain fields can be supported by the available soils and is the chosen methodology to serve the development, all proposed lots must be able to provide primary and secondary drain field sites, and must meet a minimum lot size requirement as outlined herein. - (b) If individual septic tanks which utilize communal drain fields is the chosen methodology

-Commented [BGA14]: This section will require ample examination as it completely reorganizes the City's existing regulations governing lot design.
+Commented [BGA16]: This section will require ample examination as it completely reorganizes the City's existing regulations governing lot design.
 As presented, the language is intended to ensure the City's goals are met, and requires lots to be created utilizing the process pioneered by Randall Arendt in his book Rural by Design.
 While I believe that has always been the intent, the current guidance on lot design is unorganized, difficult to follow, and has no connection to how developers actually approach the creation of a development plan.
 What we've tried to accomplish in this section is to maintain the existing regulations (updated as requested and/or as necessary), but to structure them in a logical order that will result in the end product desired by the City.

-Commented [BGA15]: Here is where we re-establish the current policy requiring a super-majority vote to authorize modifications to open space design standards
+Commented [BGA17]: Here is where we re-establish the current policy requiring a super-majority vote to authorize modifications to open space design standards.